 Evaluation

+A committee of NSDA staff members will screen applications to determine semifinalists.
 A panel of NSDA member coaches and leaders will be assembled to vet applications and determine three finalists.
 The finalists will participate in a Zoom presentation and interview with the NSDA Governance Committee.
 Evaluation of applicants will be done using a rubric consisting of four categories.
 Each category is weighted based on significance to the award.
-Learn more »

 Timeline

-The application for the 2023 Activating Equity Award is now closed.
+The nomination period for the Activating Equity Award is now closed.

 FAQs